-- The COVID-19 pandemic has materially impacted DocGo's business. - DocGo's limited operating history may make it difficult to evaluate its business, which may be unsuccessful.

-- DocGo has a history of losses, expects its operating expenses to increase significantly in the foreseeable future and may not achieve or sustain profitability. - If DocGo is unable to effectively manage its growth, its financial performance and future prospects will be adversely affected. - DocGo incurs significant up-front costs in its client relationships and any inability to maintain and grow these client relationships over time or to recover these costs could adversely affect its business. - DocGo's labor costs are significant and any inability to control those costs could adversely affect its business. - DocGo's reliance on its contractual relationships with its healthcare provider partners and other strategic alliances could adversely affect its business. - DocGo's reliance on government contracts could adversely affect its business. - A significant portion of our recent revenue growth is derived from a small number of large customers. - DocGo's business depends on numerous complex information systems and any failure to successfully maintain these systems could adversely affect its business. - DocGo's platform is highly technical and its failure to operate effectively could adversely affect DocGo's business. - DocGo is required to comply with laws governing the transmission, security and privacy of health information. - Security breaches, loss of data and other disruptions could compromise sensitive business, customer or patient information or prevent DocGo from accessing critical information and expose it to liability, which could adversely affect DocGo's business. - If DocGo is unable to successfully develop new offerings and technologies or adapt to rapidly changing technology and industry standards or changes to regulatory requirements, DocGo's business could be adversely affected. - DocGo is subject to a variety of federal, state and local laws and regulatory regimes, including a variety of labor laws and regulations, and changes to or the failure to comply with these laws and regulations could adversely affect DocGo's business. - There is a potential for litigation or other disputes may arise from the restatement of Motion's previously issued financial statements and material weakness in its internal controls over financial reporting and the preparation of its financial statements.
+- The COVID-19 pandemic has materially impacted DocGo's business. - DocGo's limited operating history may make it difficult to evaluate its business, which may be unsuccessful. - DocGo has a history of losses, expects its operating expenses to increase significantly in the foreseeable future and may not achieve or sustain profitability. - If DocGo is unable to effectively manage its growth, its financial performance and future prospects will be adversely affected. - DocGo incurs significant up-front costs in its client relationships and any inability to maintain and grow these client relationships over time or to recover these costs could adversely affect its business. - DocGo's labor costs are significant and any inability to control those costs could adversely affect its business. - DocGo's reliance on its contractual relationships with its healthcare provider partners and other strategic alliances could adversely affect its business. - DocGo's reliance on government contracts could adversely affect its business. - A significant portion of our recent revenue growth is derived from a small number of large customers.
+In particular, more than 50% of revenues in 2021 were derived from two customers.
+One of the customers is a public benefit corporation and the other is a municipality, with contracts with several of its agencies and departments. - DocGo's business depends on numerous complex information systems and any failure to successfully maintain these systems could adversely affect its business. - DocGo's platform is highly technical and its failure to operate effectively could adversely affect DocGo's business. - DocGo is required to comply with laws governing the transmission, security and privacy of health information. - Security breaches, loss of data and other disruptions could compromise sensitive business, customer or patient information or prevent DocGo from accessing critical information and expose it to liability, which could adversely affect DocGo's business. - If DocGo is unable to successfully develop new offerings and technologies or adapt to rapidly changing technology and industry standards or changes to regulatory requirements, DocGo's business could be adversely affected. - DocGo is subject to a variety of federal, state and local laws and regulatory regimes, including a variety of labor laws and regulations, and changes to or the failure to comply with these laws and regulations could adversely affect DocGo's business. - There is a potential for litigation or other disputes may arise from the restatement of Motion's previously issued financial statements and material weakness in its internal controls over financial reporting and the preparation of its financial statements.